12 Days

 7hrs

 After breakfast, you’ll continue your trek, passing through trails of lush green vegetation and many Tibetan mani walls.
-Mani walls are walls made up of stones with Buddhist scriptures.
-They hold the religious importance of Buddhism, with Buddhist mantras and prayers.
+Mani walls are walls composed of stones bearing Buddhist scriptures.
+They hold religious significance in Buddhism, featuring Buddhist mantras and prayers.
 Visiting such places will invite good fortune and spiritual blessings into your life.

 From here, you’ll be passing through trails of oak and rhododendron forests and relishing the beauty of magnificent waterfalls.
 You’ll also pass through numerous suspension bridges and numerous places like Rana, Bihi, and Bihi Phedi until finally reaching the famous stopover, Ghap.

-Ghap serves magical views of the mountain range and lush green landscapes, and is the famous stopover for trekkers and nature enthusiasts.
+Ghap offers magical views of the mountain range and lush green landscapes, and is a famous stopover for trekkers and nature enthusiasts.
 From here, you can walk along the path while enjoying the beauty of nature.

 After 3-4 hours of trekking from Ghap, you’ll finally reach Namrung, which offers a magical view of Shringi Himal, Ganesh Himal, and Mt.
 Manaslu.
-Nestled in the lap of the Himalayas, Namrung village serves you stunning mountainous landscapes, verdant valleys, and gushing waterfalls.
-Namrung is a traditional village with Gurung people, and you shall get insights into the Gurung lifestyle and culture.
+Nestled in the lap of the Himalayas, Namrung village offers stunning mountain landscapes, verdant valleys, and gushing waterfalls.
+Namrung is a traditional Gurung village, where you can gain insight into the Gurung lifestyle and culture.
 You’ll spend your night at Namrung at one of the finest lodges, preparing for the next day.

 Breakfast, Lunch, Dinner